jkeller52/astrobee/README.md

 pushd $BUILD_PATH
 source devel/setup.bash
 ```
+I went ahead and added the above three lines to the bottom of .bashrc, so that it would automatically load upon startup.
 ### Getting Started
 The robot spawns in a docked state.
 To undock, run the following command in the terminal:
 `rosrun executive teleop_tool -undock`